-The Foundation (May 1989 – December 1989)

-Steph, Bob and Scott decided to try once more at regrouping the band and they held vocalist auditions at their jam space after placing an ad in the Montreal Gazette newspaper.
-In January of 1993, they settled on Ian ([last name still missing, please get in touch if you know him!], a Robert Plant-turned-metal-style singer) who also played the 12-string acoustic guitar.
-Fresh in Montreal from Vancouver, Ian seemed like a perfect match to complete the band, in both the vocals and rhythm sections, for the new year.
+Steph, Bob and Scott decided to try once more at regrouping the band and they held vocalist auditions at their jam space.
+In January of 1993, they selected Ian ([last name still missing, please get in touch if you know him!], a Robert Plant-turned-metal-style singer) who also played the 12-string acoustic guitar.
+Fresh in Montreal from Vancouver, British Columbia, Ian seemed a perfect fit to complete the band, filling both the vacant vocalist slot and the empty rhythm guitarist section.

-Boize spent the next two months reworking their entire set list as Ian refused to sing lyrics written by previous vocalists.
-Every song that was kept had to be completely re-arranged musically and Ian wrote brand new lyrics.
+Boize spent the next two months reworking their entire set list, as Ian refused to sing lyrics written by previous vocalists.
+Every song that was kept had to be completely re-arranged musically and Ian wrote brand new lyrics for them.
 Thus “Far Away” became “Alone“; “Right Now” became “Mental Cesspool“; and “Everytime You Come Home” was revamped into an even more melodic tune which included a 12-string acoustic guitar accompaniment by Ian.
 A Led Zeppelin cover was added and no less than two brand new songs were composed; “Eyes of Love” and “A Friend“.
-Most of the songs were demoed extensively throughout the spring, using the band’s recording equipment set up in the Jarry Street jam space.
+Most of the songs were demoed extensively throughout the winter and spring, using the band’s recording equipment set up at the Jarry Street jam space.

 With its new line-up, Boize’s sound changed considerably and Ian proposed a name change.
-He was particularly interested in using the name “Mormentum” but the core members didn’t want to completely give up the name “Boize” because of everything they had built over the previous four years.
-So the band briefly became known as “Boize-Mormentum“.
-The new name only lasted a single show, afterwhich the band reverted back to “Boize“.
+He was particularly interested in using the name “Mormentum” but the core members didn’t want to completely give up the name they had worked hard to build up over the previous four years.
+So with a compromise, the band briefly became known as “Boize-Mormentum“, hinting that the band had a second wind, a new energy, new momentum.
+The new name, however, only officially lasted a single show, after which it reverted back to “Boize“.

-Boize showcased its new line-up on March 20th of 1993, headlining a benefit concert for Claude Messier, a playwright, poet and novelist fighting against the rare disease muscular dystonia.
+The single show played under the name Boize-Mormentum, showcasing its new line-up, took place on March 20th of 1993, headlining a benefit concert for Claude Messier, a playwright, poet and novelist fighting against the rare disease muscular dystonia.
 The show was held at Place Bert, inside the Grand Prairie Flea Market (Marché aux Puces des Grandes-Prairies) in Saint-Leonard.
 The benefit was entirely organized by the band and they managed to sell almost 100 tickets in advance.
 But on the night of the show, a massive snow storm took the city by surprise and the turnout was poor.
 Thankfully, the event was filmed by Marcel Beaudoin for preservation.